lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

             }
         }
     }

     ...
 }
 ```

 As it can be seen above, the `loadStaticEntities` just record the commands for entities that have no animated models.
+In this case, we are using a `StgByteBuffer` buffer to record the commands since `VkDrawIndexedIndirectCommand.Buffer` requires a byte buffer.
 For animated models, the work is don in the `loadAnimEntities` method.
 ```java
 public class GlobalBuffers {
     ...